 This type of rigging is best for open water, sandy bottoms, gravel bottoms, or bass fishing areas where vegetation and rock piles are not common.
 It can also work if you plan on keeping your treble hook and swimbait well above the bottom of the lake or waterway so it doesn’t have a chance to get snagged in the weeds.

-One of the biggest benefits to a non-weedless presentation is the fish will very easily be hooked.
+One of the biggest benefits of a non-weedless presentation is the fish will very easily be hooked.
 With a weedless bass fishing presentation, you may need to put a bit more force on setting your normal or treble hook to ensure the point can push through the swimbait and the fish’s mouth as well.

 Favorite Rigs for Paddle Tail Swimbaits